sourcehut-mirrors/chawan/doc/manual.md

 minidom (and minidom_cs) implements string interning using `MAtomFactory`, and interned strings in minidom are represented using `MAtom`s.
 Every `MAtom` is guaranteed to be a valid UTF-8 string.
-To convert a `MAtom` into a Nim string, use the MAtomFactory.atomToStr function.
+To convert a Nim string into an `MAtom`, use the `MAtomFactory.strToAtom` function.
+To convert an `MAtom` into a Nim string, use the `MAtomFactory.atomToStr` function.

+Note: it is always more efficient to convert strings to atoms (i.e. to use `strToAtom`) than to do it the other way. `MAtom`s are just integers, so storing, copying, and comparing them is a lot cheaper than the same operations with strings.

 The output is a DOM tree, with the root node being a `Document`.
 The root Document node also contains a `MAtomFactory` instance, which can be used to